 March 12, 2018 by Katie Berg

-The second use case for this card is to assist your sales person to deposition a known competitor in a deal.
+The second use case for this card is to assist your salesperson to deposition a known competitor in a deal.
 The questions typically focus on exposing weaknesses where your competitor falls short.
-If you know that a competitor has a particular weaknesses that will not gel well with the person you’re selling to (which you can now identify using the information gathering card from above), you want to make sure the prospect is aware of that.
+If you know that a competitor has a particular weakness that will not gel well with the person you’re selling to (which you can now identify using the information gathering card from above), you want to make sure the prospect is aware of that.

 Our examples for this use case have been built using public reviews on a chosen “competitor”.
 General themes of weaknesses were found by aggregating software reviews from multiple websites.
 Develop questions to surface these weaknesses, with an explanation of why each question works and what it helps the salesperson to do/expose.

 If you are lacking internal intel on a competitor, this is one way to approach the build of this card, although there are obvious limitations in how accurate and up to date this information will be.
 Building this based on internal information should always be your first choice.
 80% of your most valuable intel comes internally because your salespeople face off directly and are able to pull intel directly from prospects.
 Below are two examples we’ve put together using the information found on various review sites.
 These are meant to provide inspiration on the how to frame questions to expose weaknesses.

 The Questions to Ask card is part of our Overview Battlecard Template (click the image below to expand), which is a set of eight of the most commonly used cards we’ve seen across hundreds of battlecards we’ve built with our clients.
 We’ll cover the cards shown below one by one before moving on to the next full battlecard template.

 Ready for more?
 Next up in our series will be the “Product Overview” card.
 Subscribe to the series Competitive Battlecards 101 and we’ll send you a new card each week so you can start building your library of competitive strategies.